Azure/azure-sdk-for-net/sdk/containerinstance/Azure.ResourceManager.ContainerInstance/README.md

-# Microsoft Azure Container Instances Management client library for .NET
+# Microsoft Azure Container Instances management client library for .NET

 Microsoft Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.